Popular Directory Searches

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy is commonly called a "reorganization bankruptcy" for consumers.
+Chapter 13 sets up a reorganization of debt for consumers.
 Instead of selling your property to pay debts, you will create and follow a repayment plan based on your current income.

 What Is Chapter 13 Bankruptcy?